-Between 11 p.m. and 7 a.m. daily, exterior doors will be locked, building access will be restricted, and proper identification of all residents' guests will be required.
+Between 10 p.m. and 5 a.m. daily, building access will be restricted and proper identification of all residents' guests will be required.
+Exterior doors will be locked at all time.
 You'll need your NIU OneCard and hall entry card to enter the building.
-Supervisory support staff, professional residence hall staff, Community Advisors, and public safety personnel will be available to respond to requests for assistance or information from residents, to enforce university policies, and to respond to emergency situations.
+Supervisory support staff, professional residence hall staff, community advisors and public safety personnel will be available to respond to requests for assistance or information from residents, to enforce university policies and to respond to emergency situations.

 You can help keep your residence hall safe and secure.

 Depending on which hall you live in, you will use a key, your OneCard or both to get into your room.

 |Gilbert||Present your OneCard to the card reader on your door and enter your PIN.|

 |Grant||Present your OneCard to the card reader on your door and enter your PIN.
 You also use your OneCard in the elevator to select your floor and at the front door of Grant Towers to enter at all times.|